top of page

 at Vallejo Clay

-We welcome ceramic artists to teach at our dynamic studio, where creativity and innovation in the ceramic arts thrive.
-Our mission is to offer our clay community a unique opportunity to discover new techniques, creative approaches, and surface design.
-By partnering with skilled and experienced artists, we strive to inspire and elevate the craft, encouraging artists to push the boundaries of their artistic expression.
+We love welcoming ceramic artists to teach at Vallejo Clay, where our clay community can discover new techniques, creative approaches, and surface design that helps advance their skills.
+By partnering with professional and experienced artists, we strive to inspire and elevate the craft, encouraging artists to push the boundaries of their artistic expression.

 IMG_0264.jpg